 At the European level, the main provision regulating dominant firms is Article 102 TFEU.
 There are no regulations that specifically relate to abuse of dominance cases.
-The Commission has only published a communication with its enforcement priorities with respect to Article 102 TFEU that provides additional guidance with respect to exclusionary abuses ('Communication').
+The Commission has only published a communication with its enforcement priorities with respect to Article 102 TFEU that provides additional guidance with respect to exclusionary abuses ('Communication'), which it recently amended.
+It has announced that it intends to adopt Guidelines on exclusionary abuses by 2025.

-At the national level, Article 102 TEU is applicable if there is an effect on trade between Member States.
-Additional national legislation may also be in place.
+At the national level, Article 102 TFEU is applicable if there is an effect on trade between Member States.
+Additional national legislation may also be in place, and such legislation concerns in many instances the abuse of a position of economic dependence too.